Sauntering Songs (2022)

 Program Note

 A portrait of a solitary woman and present-day flâneuse as she saunters on city streets, taking it all in and going nowhere in particular.
-Inspired in part by Rebecca Solnit’s cultural history of walking, Wanderlust.
+Originally commissioned by Laura Strickling in a version for soprano and piano, this song was later arranged and incorporated into Sauntering Songs: a concert-length cantata on the theme of walking, commissioned by Skylark Vocal Ensemble.

 Related Content